DevanSEdwards/Pit-Market-Game/README.md

 and go to localhost:5000 in your browser.

-To enable live changes to code and logging of GET/POST requests, call
+Live changes to code and logging of GET/POST requests are enabled by default.

-	> python main.py debug

 All your code changes will apply instantly - just reload the page.
+To run Pit-Market-Game without these features call:

+	> python -O main.py

 # Testing